 The safety of its participants is of paramount importance to USA Volleyball.
 USA Volleyball has a ZERO TOLERANCE for abuse and misconduct.
 This includes not only on-court safety, but also off-court safety in any part of USA Volleyball’s programs.
 USA Volleyball is committed to creating safe and fun environments for youth.
 This includes, but is not limited to, providing training, educational materials and resources for our regions, clubs, coaches and parents.
-For additional SafeSport information click on this link: USA Volleyball SafeSport Handbook
+For additional SafeSport information go to https://www.teamusa.org/usa-volleyball/about-us/safesport

 The SafeSport coursework is now delivered through the USAV Academy.
 Accessing the course through the USAV Academy is critical to tracking certification and expiration dates.
 Please access the course exclusively through the USAV Academy (not the USOC SafeSport website).
 To register for SafeSport training:

 Should you need to return to your coursework at a later time, log in to your USAV account and click on the Log into USAV Academy button.
 For technical issues, while completing the course, please visit: http://help.usavolleyballacademy.org/.